-• identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training
+• identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training training needs of the Audit Committee are kept under review.

-In terms of the needs of elected members on the Joint Committee and senior officers from the Joint Committee, regular monthly meetings are held to ensure that they are kept up to date with issues as they emerge.
+In terms of the needs of elected members on the Joint Committee and senior council officers, regular meetings are held to ensure that they are kept up to date with issues as they emerge.

-The members of the audit committee, who are drawn from member councils, have received specific audit committee training provided by CIPFA and the Chief Executives Forum and the training needs of the Audit Committee are kept under review.
+The members of the Audit Committee, who are drawn from member councils, have received specific audit committee training provided by CIPFA and the Chief Executives Forum and the